-The Carnaval do Brasil (Brazil carnival) is known worldwide for its colourful, creative and exuberant costumes.
+The Carnaval do Brasil (Brazil Carnival) is known worldwide for its colourful, creative and exuberant costumes.

-In the early days of the republic, they included skulls, donkeys, devils and princes.
-The 1930s saw outfits such as Apaches, clowns and Hawaiian women.
+In the early days of the republic, for example, they included skulls, donkeys, devils and princes.
+Meanwhile, the ‘30s saw outfits such as Apaches, clowns and Hawaiian women.
 After the 1950s, the costumes started shrinking as society became more liberal.

-In Africa, natural objects had special meaning and were often used as decoration.
+In Africa, natural objects had special meaning, and were often used as decoration.
 This can be seen in the details on today’s outfits and dancers’ colourful body paint.

-Individual schools are split into alas (wings) and each has a carnival costume specific to what it does, showing a different part of the theme.
+Individual schools are split into alas (“wings”) and each has a Carnival costume specific to what it does, showing a different part of the theme.

-The basic outfit is often sewn by machine, while the millions of beads, sequins and other details are added by hand.
+The basic outfit is often machine-sewn, while the millions of beads, sequins and other details are added by hand.

 Their prices can range from USD 900 to more than USD 10,000 for the most elaborate options.